getsentry/sentry-docs/src/collections/_documentation/platforms/react-native/index.md

 For Android, we hook into Gradle for the source map build process.
 When you run `react-native link`, the Gradle files are automatically updated.
 When you run `./gradlew assembleRelease` source maps are automatically built and uploaded to Sentry.

+If you have enabled Gradle's `org.gradle.configureondemand` feature, you'll need a clean build, or you'll need to disable this feature to upload the source map on every build.

+To disable this feature, set `org.gradle.configureondemand=false` or remove it as its default value is disabled, do this in the `gradle.properties` file.

 <!-- WIZARD -->
 ## Connecting the SDK to Sentry